oVirt/ovirt-site/source/lhornyak/ideas-for-backend-clustering.html.md

 *   Cache-like hashmaps could be replaced with distributed caches like ehcache or infinispan.
 *   Local data, like counters should be replaced either to database or infinispan.
+*   quartz can be easily configured to use JDBC-jobstore, and in that way it is clusterable

 ### Terracotta?